 Giving effect to the the amendment and restatement of our credit facility, as of February 7, 2017, we have \$5.6 million in debt principal repayments due during the remainder of 2017.
 We estimate that we will make approximately \$122.4 million in debt interest payments, including accrued interest of \$32.5 million as of December 31, 2016, and we will pay approximately \$35.0 million for capital expenditures during the twelve months immediately following December 31, 2016.
 Although our cash flows from operations are subject to a number of risks and uncertainties, we anticipate that our cash on hand, future cash expected to be generated from operations, borrowings from time to time under the 2017 Senior Credit Facility (or any such other credit facility as may be in place at the appropriate time) and, potentially, external equity or debt financing, will be sufficient to fund these debt service obligations and estimated capital expenditures.
 Any potential equity or debt financing would depend upon, among other things, the costs and availability of such financing at the appropriate time.
-We also presently believe that our future cash expected to be generated from operations and borrowing availabity under the 2017 Senior Credit Facility (or any such other credit facility (or any such other credit facility) will be sufficient to fund our future cash expected to be generated from operations and borrowing availabity under the 2017 Senior Credit Facility (or any such other credit facility) will be sufficient to fund our future capital expenditures and long-term debt service obligations until at least February 7, 2024, which is the maturity date of the term loan under the 2017 Senior Credit Facility.
+We also presently believe that our future cash expected to be generated from operations and borrowing availabity under the 2017 Senior Credit Facility (or any such other credit facility) will be sufficient to fund our future capital expenditures and long-term debt service obligations until at least February 7, 2024, which is the maturity date of the term loan under the 2017 Senior Credit Facility.